Unboxed-Software/solana-course/content/oracles.md

 **Withdraw**

-The withdraw instruction will require the same three accounts as the deposit instruction with the of the sol_usdc Switchboard feed account.
+The withdraw instruction will require the same three accounts as the deposit instruction plus the SOL_USDC Switchboard feed account.
 This code will go in the `withdraw.rs` file.

 ```rust
 use crate::state::*;